 I don't know when the flame went out.
 It was something that happened gradually.
 So gradually I didn't notice until it was too late.
 So gradually, I didn't notice the increase in nothingness that had become my life until I realized I was staring blankly at my computer screen, feeling none of the passion, the happiness, the creativity that used to envelope my mind with bursts of color and sound.
 Reading became a gray scale movie stuck on mute, a ghost of the effervescent dreams that would swim 'round and 'round my brain, bursting at the edges and flooding beyond the pages.
-The notes on the music sheets no longer danced around with glee, no longer enticed me to translate the black and white to vibrant sound that pierced the soul.
+The notes on my music sheets no longer danced around with glee, no longer enticed me to translate the black and white to vibrant sound that pierced the soul.
 Instead I watched from my mind's cage as the world around me withered into a fuzzy shadow of what used to be.
 It taunted me with small bursts of color, but they were always too fleeting to grasp.
 After a while I stopped acknowledging even those small bits of color, succumbing instead to the darkness.

 Depression is not romantic, as poetic as my descent into madness may sound.
 It is not fun.
 It is not something a 13 year old expects or even wants to face when dealing with the scary place that is life.
 Yet that was what I found myself facing, not knowing at the time what it was or even how to deal with it.
 I knew something wasn't right, but my own confusion and anger prevented me from reaching out.
 Instead I shoved it down, bottling it up and letting the pressure build until I cracked.